OMB director says short-term debt ceiling extension possible

 The White House is not taking the possibility of a short-term debt ceiling extension off the table as it weighs options to avoid the country defaulting on its debts as President Biden prepares to meet Speaker Kevin McCarthy (R-Calif.) on the matter next week.

-On Thursday, Office of Management and Budget Director Shalanda Young told reporters at the White House that extending the debt ceiling was “one of the things on the table.”
+On Thursday, Office of Management and Budget Director Shalanda Young told reporters at the White House that extending the debt ceiling was an option.

 “I’m sure one of the things on the table we will have to work through is how long.
 I’m not going to take anything off the table,” Young said when asked about a possible short-term extension.

-The meeting scheduled for Tuesday, which will also include Senate Majority Leader Charles Schumer (D-N.Y.) and Senate Minority Leader Mitch McConnell (R-Ky.), was solidified this week after the Treasury Department identified June 1 as a drop-dead deadline for the debt ceiling before the country defaults on trillions of dollars of loans.
+The meeting scheduled for Tuesday, which will also include Senate Majority Leader Chuck Schumer (D-N.Y.) and Senate Minority Leader Mitch McConnell (R-Ky.), was solidified this week after the Treasury Department identified June 1 as a drop-dead date for the debt ceiling before the country defaults on trillions of dollars of loans.

-The president plans to warn congressional leaders about the risk of a default, reiterating his stance that a debt limit should be increased without provisions but House Republicans have demanded that an increase must also come with millions in spending cut agreements.
+The president plans to warn congressional leaders about the risk of a default, reiterating his stance that a debt limit should be increased without provisions, but House Republicans have demanded an increase also must come with millions in spending cut agreements.

-When asked again if an extension is off the table, Young said, “right now, remember where our debate is.
-We’re in the take it or leave it phase,” referring to the Republicans’ stance on the meeting.
+When asked again if an extension is off the table, Young said, “Right now, remember where our debate is.
+We’re in the take it or leave it phase,” referring to Republicans’ stance on the meeting.

 “I would love to be in that part of the conversation,” she added.